ullahsamee/Alphafold3-Fedora-install/README.md

 We're good now...

 **Lets Run AF3 Predictions**
-#### Time to run AF3, so two thing we need; input json file and bash script.
+#### Two thing we need; input json file and bash script.
 You can read more on input here <https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md>

 Create input JSON file with protein sequence in a folder anywhere with any name.
 We'll both place json and script together and run it from there.
 Simply paste below code in terminal and press ENTER which will create a json file for a protein structure predictions.